 The LG G2 is assuredly the company's best Android phone yet.
 We were bullish on the also very good Optimus G Pro, but the G2 is all that and more in a more mainstream size.
 The display is top notch, performance is fast and fluid, the camera is excellent and the rear buttons actually work nicely.
 We'd love to see a more interesting and attractive casing that didn't turn murky with fingerprints so quickly, but the phone is nonetheless solidly built and curved nicely to fit in the hand.

-Visually appealing, feels great as a phone
+Pros: Visually appealing, feels great as a phone.

 The G2 is easily a competitor for every other high-end smartphone out there.
 The "weird" button layout works for us, and it's paired with some smart touch functions that are well thought out.
 The phone looks and feels great, and just works as a smartphone should.
 There are some minor things about the G2 we don't like, but our overwhelming sense is that this phone does what we want and it does it well, with style and smoothness.

 Excel at battery life, call quality, and data strength